rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 And because of this, it's impossible to calculate the value of Bitcoin needed for it to exceed fiat.
-For if it did, the fiat would likely hyperinflates towards infinity, leading to a true value of zero (currency collapse).
+For if it did, the fiat currency would likely hyperinflate towards infinity, leading to a true value of zero (currency collapse).